leiden-laboratory-for-astrophysics/leiden-ice-database/docs/source/index.rst

 Introduction
 ------------

-The Leiden Ice Database (LID) for Astrochemistry host more than 1000 infrared spectra of solid-phase molecules in pure form or mixed in astrophysical relevant ice matrices.
+The Leiden Ice Database (LIDxx) for Astrochemistry host more than 1000 infrared spectra of solid-phase molecules in pure form or mixed in astrophysical relevant ice matrices.
 The ice spectra are also recorded in temperatures between 10 and ~100K, which are suitable for interstellar and circumstellar regions.
 The database also hosts UV/vis refractive index of ice samples covering the range between 250 and 750 nm.